GuanceCloud/guance-docs/docs/en/billing/cost-center/invoice-management.md

 ### Sending Information Management

-In the Invoice **Management > Sending Address > New Address** of the Guance Billing Center, fill in the recipient, telephone number, email address and detailed address to create a new sending address.
+In the Invoice **Management > Sending Address > Add Address** of the Guance Billing Center, fill in the recipient, telephone number, email address and detailed address to create a new sending address.

 ![](../img/13.invoice_4.png)